lazypower/dasroot-blog/content/2014-11-07-reconnecting-juju-connectivity.md

 Date: 2014-11-07 11:11
 Tags: juju, planet
 Slug: reconnecting-juju-connectivity
----
+Category: Devops

 When disaster strikes, the first instinct is to panic right?
 You don't need to panic just yet when your IT staff has come to you, the devopsy admin sent from the future with cool tools, and tells you that there is a new networking policy change.
 And every one of your units are going to under go an IP Refresh, and domain change.

 Juju uses flat files to store configuration on your workstation, and the nodes, so all you need to do is do some note taking on what the IP is to your bootstrap node - and juju will take care of the rest for you.